 Create a new semaphore.

-Look for a button press in the main application thread and set the semaphore when the button is pressed.
+Look for a button press in the main application loop and set the semaphore when the button is pressed.

 Hint: You can use a pin interrupt to detect the button press and set the semaphore.

 Hint: Make sure you add a delay to the main thread so that the other thread gets a chance to run.